emjun/tisane/EXAMPLES.md

 ## Declare observed variables
 # Researchers treat pigs as the experimental unit.
 pig = ts.Unit("Pig", cardinality=82)
-# Each pig has a vitamin E value, which is ordinal.
+# Each pig has a vitamin E measure, which is ordinal.
 # Verbose: Each instance of pig has one instance of an ordinal variable vitamin E level.
 # Informally: Each pig receives a specific amount of vitamin E.
 # Note: By default, number_of_instances equals 1.
-The parameter value is explicitly set below for clarity.
+The parameter measure is explicitly set below for clarity.
 Note:
 vitamin_e = pig.ordinal("Evit", order=["Evit000", "Evit100", "Evit200"], number_of_instances=1)

-# Each pig has a copper value, which is ordinal.
+# Each pig has a copper measure, which is ordinal.
 # Verbose: Each instance of pig has one instance of an ordinal variable copper level.
 # Informally: Each pig receives a specific amount of copper.
 # Note: By default, number_of_instances equals 1.
 The parameter value is explicitly set below for clarity.
 copper = pig.ordinal("Cu", order=["Cu000", "Cu035", "Cu175"], number_of_instances=1)

 # Repeated measure
-# Each pig has a weight value, which is numeric, for each value of week.
+# Each pig has a weight measure, which is numeric, for each value of week.
 # Verbose: Each instance of pig has one instance of a numeric variable weight for each value of week.
 weight = pig.numeric("Weight", number_of_instances=week)